hubmapconsortium/use-case-library/README.md

 For developers, if there is an issue that will address a certain use case (even if it exists in a separate repo), please reference to the relevant use case when possible.
 This will help update the completion status as use cases become resolved.

+# Use Case Tags
+## Objectives

+## Personas
+Persona description are contained in the wiki.
+Current HuBMAP personas are:
+* Experimental Biologist
+* Computational Biologist
+* Clinician
+* Data Contributor
+* Educator
+* Student

 # Relevant Links